Masseter Hypertrophy correction with Botulinum Toxin Case # 1097

 Reduces the size of your face

 The masseter muscles may make your face seem square.
 Masseter Botox may be an alternative if you wish to slim down your face.
-Botox relax and decrease the size of your masseters by weakening them.
+Botox relaxes and decreases the size of your masseters by weakening them.
 This results in a V-shaped jawline that is thinner.
-Masseter Botox is also known as jaw reduction or masseter reduction when administered for this reason.
+Masseter Botox is also known as jaw reduction or masseter reduction when administered.

 - bruising or swelling at the injection location

 - Symptoms of the flu

 If you’re expecting a child